 Scientists have also observed ravens manipulating other animals into doing work for them.
 For example, some ravens will call wolves to a location where they have discovered a dead animal.
 The wolves open the carcass, which allows the raven to swoop down and gather meat.

 Ravens also spy on other birds, remembering where they have buried a food stash.
 The spying bird will then go back and steal the food once the other raven has flown away.
-Some ravens have caught onto this trick, so very smart birds will pretend to make a food stash to trick any onlookers.
+Other ravens have caught onto this trick, so very smart birds will pretend to make a food stash to trick any onlookers.

 Ravens are not all work and no play, though.
 Scientists believe young ravens to be some of the most playful of all birds.
 Biologists have seen them slide down snow banks for fun.